Edited by: Jessica Merritt

 This arch-gravity dam is on the border of Nevada and Arizona, so you could be right next to your kids but actually be in different states and different time zones!

-This major tourist attraction is as functional as it is massive thanks to the generators that provide power in Nevada, Arizona, and California.
+This major tourist attraction is as functional as it is massive, with hydroelectric generators that provide power in Nevada, Arizona, and California.

 A bit further, but impossible to leave off this list, is the breathtaking Grand Canyon.
 While it would take about 4.5 hours each way to drive, a popular alternative is by helicopter.